An independent reading program.

 If you have any questions that are not answered here, please email us at APMA-DRP (at) brown.edu.

-Applications for the Spring 2020 semester are now open and are due no later than 11:59PM on Thursday, January 30.
-(Note: the application deadline was previously listed incorrectly as Sunday, February 2.
-The correct deadline is 11:59PM on Thursday, January 30.)
+Applications for the Spring 2023 semester are now open and are due no later than 11:59PM EDT on Monday, September 18.
 Before applying, please carefully read over the expectations for participants as well as the frequently asked questions.
-A list of projects for the Spring 2020 semester can be found here.
+A list of projects for the Fall 2023 semester can be found here.